KevinMLanderos/Gene-discovery-from-biomedical-literature/README.md

 # Gene discovery from biomedical literature
-Project to extract in an automatic way gene names from abstracts.
+Project to create a bioinformatic approach for the extraction of human gene names within biomedical abstracts, making use of a supervised Machine Learning model: Conditional Random Fields (CRFs).

 ## Research Group
 **Main researcher**